daizutabi/pheasant/docs/docs/images.md

 print(css_html.strip()[:50])
 ```

-The above process to show the image can be done by just one inline code like this.
+The above process to show the image can be done by just an inline code like this.

 ~~~copy
 {{curve}}